 In the 9th and 10th centuries, York and a large swathe of northern England was captured and ruled by the Vikings.
 They called the city Jórvík, and turned the city into an important centre of economy.

-A fun way to learn about life in York during Viking times is the visit the popular Jorvik Viking Centre.
+A fun way to learn about life in York during Viking times is to visit the popular Jorvik Viking Centre.
 This attraction consists of two parts.

 First, there’s an ride which takes you through a reconstructed Viking village, where you’ll see many scenes of life in Viking times.
 This was created by the York Archaeological Trust, and based on excavations in the area.
 In addition, some of the mannequins are based on facial reconstruction technologies using skulls found from the time.